sebastianneubauer/DataScienceManifesto/README.md

 In the spirit of the two books from 'Uncle Bob' ("Clean Code" and "The Clean Coder") I would suggest to divide the manifesto into a part describing the field data science and a second part describing the role of the data scientist.

-The Data Science Manifesto is written in the file DataScienceManifesto.md in markdown format.
+A blueprint of the Data Science Manifesto (let's say v0.0.1) is written in the file DataScienceManifesto.md in markdown format.
+Please help out improving this Manifesto by sharing your opinions!
+Collaboration and contribution is not only welcome, it is needed!